cpske/ISP/django/authentication.md

      </p>
      <input type="hidden" name="next" value="{{next}}"/>
     </form>
-   {# If you have a password_reset template, then add a link here #}
+    {# If you have a sign-up page, then add a link here #}
    </body>
    </html>
     ```
    {% endraw %}
-   Nicer Page Template: rendering the form as an html table looks nicer than paragraphs.
+   Nicer Page Template: you can render the form as an html table.
 You can replace `form.as_p` with this:
    {% raw %}
    ```html
      <table>